ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Method

-The CAHI integrates biologically inspired features through contour-to-object and object-to-context feature integration.
-Since contour features can enhance existing object features, and object features provide additional context information, we integrate these two integration processes accordingly.
-Assuming that the low-level representation is denoted by $a$ and the higher-level representation (object) by $b$, we perform bottom-up information integration, i.e., we transfer information from $a$ to $b$.
-We use $a$ and apply several linear transformations to generate the key embeddings for the attention mechanism, while $b$ is used to generate the query and value embeddings:
+The CAHI integrates biologically inspired features through contour-to-object and object-to-context integration.
+Since contour features can enhance object features, and object features provide additional context information, we integrate these two integration processes accordingly.
+Assuming that low-level representation is denoted by $a$ and higher-level representation by $b$, we perform bottom-up integration, and transfer information from $a$ to $b$.
+We use $a$ and apply several linear transformations to generate key embeddings in attention, while generate query and value embeddings from $b$ as:

 where $a^i$ represents the $i$-th attention head, and $W^Q$, $W^K$, and $W^V$ are the parameter matrices for $Q^i$, $K^i$, and $V^i$, respectively.
 We determine the attention coefficients by computing the scaled dot-product between $Q$ and $K$, followed by a softmax to obtain the attention weights.
 The final feature for each head is computed as: